 For organizations interested in funding, the pre-application is currently available by clicking here

 CSF Pre-Application and Full Application Timeline

 December 15: Deadline for Pre-applications

 July: First Half Installment

 Note: A project is eligible for up to three (3) years of funding.
 Grants are awarded on an annual basis and there is no guarantee that a project will be subsequently refunded.
 A project must satisfy all the criteria and guidelines simultaneously and, due to limited financial resources, eligibility does not guarantee funding.

 La Asamblea de Derechos Civiles (La Asamblea)

-is a statewide, faith based organization which organizes immigrants to advocate for changes in the immigration system and the underlying political and economic structures behind it.
-The mission of La Asamblea is to build leadership in the community and act to change policies affecting the lives of immigrants by taking the gospel call for justice into the public arena.
-The organization’s platform calls for a roadmap to citizenship, workers’ rights, access to higher education, civic participation and media justice.
+is a statewide, faith based organization which organizes immigrants to build power for changes in the immigration system and the underlying political and economic structures behind it.
+The mission of La Asamblea is to build leadership in the community and act to change the politics affecting the destiny of immigrants by taking the gospel call for justice into the public arena.
+The organization’s platform calls for a path to citizenship, workers’ rights, access to higher education, civic participation and media justice.
 Elpis Enterprises (Elpis)

-provides job training, work experience and job placement for young people ages 16-23 who are experiencing homelessness or are precariously housed.
+provides job training, work experience and job placement for homeless or precariously-housed young people ages 16-23.
 Through several social enterprises